The Crown: Definition

+History

-The concept of the crown took form under the feudal system.
+The concept of the Crown took form under the feudal system.
 Though not used this way in all countries that had this system, in England, all rights and privileges were ultimately bestowed by the ruler.
 Land, for instance, was granted by the Crown to lords in exchange for feudal services and they, in turn, granted the land to lesser lords.
 One exception to this was common socage: owners of land held as socage held it subject only to the crown.
-When such lands become ownerless, they are said to escheat; i.e. return to direct ownership of the crown (crown lands).
-Bona vacantia is the royal prerogative by which unowned property, primarily unclaimed inheritances, becomes the property of the crown.
+When such lands become ownerless, they are said to escheat; i.e. return to direct ownership of the Crown (Crown land).
+Bona vacantia is the royal prerogative by which unowned property, primarily unclaimed inheritances, becomes the property of the Crown.

-As such, the physical crown and the property belonging to successive monarchs in perpetuity came to be separated from the person of the monarch and his or her personal property.
+As such, the physical crown and the property belonging to successive monarchs in perpetuity came to be separated from the person of the monarch and his or her private property.
 After several centuries of the monarch personally exercising supreme legislative, executive, and judicial power, these functions decreased as parliaments, ministries, and courts grew through the 13th century.
-The term the crown then developed into a means by which to differentiate the sovereign's official functions from his personal choices and actions.
+The term the Crown then developed into a means by which to differentiate the monarch's official functions from his personal choices and actions.
+Even within medieval England, there was the doctrine of capacities separating the person of the king from his actions in the capacity of monarch.